The Day the Beatles Began Recording ‘Penny Lane’

 To further emphasize the idea that this was a look back at their childhood, they added a line straight out of their schoolboy humor, one that went over the heads of most listeners.
 “And we put in a joke or two,” McCartney added in Anthology. “'Four of fish and finger pie.'
 The women would never dare say that, except to themselves.
 Most people wouldn't hear it, but 'finger pie' is just a nice little joke for the Liverpool lads who like a bit of smut.”

-"Penny Lane" was released as a double A-sided single with another of those newly recorded songs, "Strawberry Fields Forever."
-And while the 45 of the two songs is arguably the greatest single in rock history, it became the first Beatles single since "Love Me Do" to not reach No. 1 on the British charts.
+"Penny Lane" was released with another of those newly recorded songs, "Strawberry Fields Forever."
+This double A-sided single is arguably the greatest in rock history, yet became their first since "Love Me Do" to not reach No. 1 on the British charts.
 The song that kept it out?
 "Please Release Me (Let Me Go)" by Englebert Humperdinck.

 See Beatles Among the Top 100 Albums of the '60s